Hidden-Histories/Public-Resources/documentation/GettingStarted-HiddenHistoryArtists.md

 - You should be able to view the **example layer** and a (for now identical) **artist layer** that the admin set up for you in porPOIse.
 They should be geolocated at your home so when you are there, you see them immediately when you open up the ARpoise app.

-**NOTE** Intially, we will only talk about the **ARpoise geolocative app**, as we know it will work on pretty much all smartphones.
-This makes it easier to do the initial testing and get everyone up and running while having to do everything remotely.
-The procedure mentioned below also applies to AR-vos geolocative AND image trigger layers.
+**NOTE** that initially, we will only talk about the **ARpoise geolocative app**, as we know it will work on pretty much all smartphones.
+This makes it easier to do the initial testing and get everyone up and running while in social isolation due to the coronavirus.
+The procedure mentioned below also applies to the AR-vos, with a few extensions.

-Sue should have gotten information from you on the make and model of your device(s), so we know who might have problems, and can decide how to work around the problems.
-Now that we cannot meet in person it is of course more difficult.
+.
+### Steps in learning to use porPOIse

 The tutorials link to each other in a specific order that should help you go progressively deeper into using APpoise.

-### Steps in learning to use porPOIse

 - Log in to your porPOIse account and practice modifying your ExampleLayer.
 LINK??? porPOIse POI set-up, animation